Check out our Grantmaking at a Glance [PDF].

 Does the Health Fund have a written policy that addresses the percentage of the project budget that may be allocated toward indirect or administrative costs?

 At this time, the Health Fund does not have a written indirect or administrative cost policy.
 We prefer to fund direct project costs, and understand that, especially with smaller nonprofit organizations, budget allocation to address indirect administrative costs is necessary for project success.
-For this grant cycle, our policy is that no more than 10% of the project budget can be allocated to indirect/administrative costs.
+Currently, our policy is that no more than 10% of the total grant budget can be allocated to indirect/administrative costs.

 If we submit the grant early and you have questions about content, are you permitted to tell us so that we can submit additional information that clarifies the answers to any questions you may have?